Sleezly/FluxWindowsService/README.md

                 ],
                 "BridgeId": "[bridgeid]",
                 "TransitionDuration": "00:5:00",
-                "Time": "20:00:00",
-                "Brightness": 165,
+                "Time": "20:00:00",          // Time for the rule to run "Brightness": 165,
-                "State": "On",
-                "OnlyReactWithState": "On"   // This means the rule will only happen if the lights are in the On state }
+                "State": "On",               // This is the desired transition state for the lights "OnlyReactWithState": "On"   // This means the rule will only happen if the lights are in the 'On' state }
         ]
     }